 - Look at the company accounts on Companies House (if available)

 - Look for previous iterations of the site (how many times and how often has it been redone)

 - Look at the Keyword rankings, and any PPC spend

 Not all of the above are relevant to the actual size of your business, but it gives us some important insight into the business, its performance, people and history.

 All these things factor into providing a cost for your new project.

 “Hi, I am looking for a new website” is not a brief, but it’s often the first thing we hear from new clients.

 The more detail you can get in the brief to your agency, the more accurate the proposal will be that you get back.

-If you are not used to writing briefs for projects, it can be difficult, so the agencies you are talking to should ask you a lot of questions prior to giving you even a ball-park cost.
+If you are not used to writing briefs for projects, it can be hard, so the agencies you are talking to should ask you a lot of questions before giving you even a ballpark cost.

-At Toast, we have our own Website Briefing Document that we ask most new business enquiries to complete before we enter into too much discussion.
+At Toast, we have our website Briefing Document that we ask most new business enquiries to complete before we enter too much discussion.